Here's a Concise Summary of Three of the Most Respected Reports About the Economic Impact of a Long-Distance Shared-Use Path.

 Mass Central Rail Trail Feasibility Study.
 March 2021 by MassDOT.

-In 2020, DOT was aware that the MCRT was 53 miles open back then and shortly it will be 75+ miles open.
+During the pandemic in 2020, Mass DOT was aware that the MCRT was 53 miles open and shortly it will be 75+ miles open.

 Turns out that it is possible, but it will be be complicated.